grnet/apella-app/README.md

 ------------------------

 ## Backend installation
-1. Clone this repo and checkout to devlop branch
+1. Clone this repo and checkout to develop branch
 2. Create a virtualenv for your project
 ```
 $ cd apella_app